 You may be perplexed in business; your prospects may grow darker and darker, and you may be threatened with loss; but do not become discouraged; cast your care upon God, and remain calm and cheerful.
 Pray for wisdom to manage your affairs with discretion, and thus prevent loss and disaster.
 Do all you can on your part to bring about favorable results.
-Jesus has promised His aid, but not apart from our effort.
+Jesus has promised his aid, but not apart from our effort.
 When, relying upon our Helper, you have done all you can, accept the result cheerfully.

-It is not the will of God that His people should be weighed down with care.
+It is not the will of God that his people should be weighed down with care.
 But our Lord does not deceive us.
 He does not say to us, "Do not fear; there are no dangers in your path."
-He knows there are trials and dangers, and He deals with us plainly.
-He does not propose to take His people out of a world of sin and evil, but He points them to a never-failing refuge.
-His prayer for His disciples was, "I pray not that Thou shouldest take them out of the world, but that Thou shouldest keep them from the evil."
-"In the world," He says, "ye shall have tribulation: but be of good cheer; I have overcome the world."
+He knows there are trials and dangers, and he deals with us plainly.
+He does not propose to take his people out of a world of sin and evil, but he points them to a neverfailing refuge.
+His prayer for his disciples was, "I pray not that thou shouldst take them out of the world, but that thou shouldst keep them from the evil."
+"In the world," he says, "ye shall have tribulation; but be of good cheer; I have overcome the world."

-In His sermon on the mount, Christ taught His disciples precious lessons in regard to the necessity of trusting in God.
-These lessons were designed to encourage the children of God through all ages, and they have come down to our time full of instruction and comfort.
-The Saviour pointed His followers to the birds of the air as they warbled their carols of praise, unencumbered with thoughts of care, for "they sow not, neither do they reap."
+In his sermon on the mount, Christ taught his disciples precious lessons in regard to the necessity of trusting in God.
+These lessons were designed to encourage the children of God through all ages, and they have come down to our time full of instruction and com-The Saviour pointed his followers to the birds of the air as they warbled their carols of praise unencumbered with thoughts of care, for "they sow not, neither do they reap."
 And yet the great Father provides for their needs.
-The Saviour asks, "Are ve not much better than they?"
-2 The great Provider for man and beast opens His hand and supplies all His creatures.
-The birds of the air are not beneath His notice.
-He does not drop the food into their bills, but He makes provision for their needs.
-They must gather the grains He has scattered for them.
+The Saviour asks, "Are ye not much better than they?"1 The great Provider for man and beast opens his hand and supplies all his The birds of the air are not be. creatures. neath his notice.
+He does not drop the food into their bills, but he makes provision for their needs.
+They must gather the grains he has scattered for them.
 They must prepare the material for their little nests.
 They must feed their young.
-They go forth singing to their labor, for "your heavenly Father feedeth them."
+They go forth singing to their labor, for "your Heavenly Father feedeth them."
 And "are ye not much better than they?"
 Are not you, as intelligent, spiritual worshipers, of more value than the birds of the air?
-Will not the Author of our being, the Preserver of our life, the One who formed us in His own divine image, provide for our necessities if we but trust in Him?
+Will not the Author of our being, the Preserver of our life, the One who formed us in his own divine image, provide for our necessities if we but trust in him?

-&lt;sup>2 Matt.
-6: 26.
+&lt;sup>1John 17:15;16:33.